Dangerous Goods Declarations and Packaging

-Novices and experts alike can enjoy the potential time savings and improved productivity that generating dangerous goods declarations online offers.
+Novices and experts alike can enjoy the potential time savings and improved productivity that generating shipping papers, such IATA, IMDG declarations and BOLs.
 The documentation and packaging process of declaring dangerous goods is broken down into a few easy steps.
 Flipping through multiple regulatory manuals and hundreds of pages are not longer necessary.

 Without the hassle of installations or updates, online solutions are available from any standard web browser on any computer connected to the Internet around the world.
-Each dangerous goods declaration created satisfies the most current requirements of Section 8 for Documentation in the IATA Dangerous Goods Regulations.
+Each shipping document satisfies the most current Dangerous Goods Regulations.
 Users can simply sign in and enjoy regulatory compliance around the clock.